Ted Kord: Blackest Night

-The character's corpse gets reanimated by a Black Power Ring as a Black Lantern, and is unable to locate Booster Gold due to the latter's new time-travelling duties.
-He lures Booster Gold into the open by targeting Daniel Carter (Supernova) and Rose Levin, Booster Gold's 21st century ancestor.
-He is able to successfully pierce the Supernova costume shields with a Black Lantern BB gun, and holds Supernova in place while beating Blue Beetle (Jaime Reyes) and staving off Skeets' attack until Booster Gold arrives.
-He then moves in for the kill, hoping to rip out Booster Gold's heart.
+During the "Blackest Night" event, Kord is revived as a Black Lantern and lures Booster Gold into the open by targeting Daniel Carter (Supernova) and Rose Levin, Booster's 21st-century ancestor.
+He is able to successfully pierce the Supernova costume shields with his gun, and holds Supernova in place while beating Blue Beetle (Jaime Reyes) and staving off Skeets' attack until Booster arrives.
+He then moves in for the kill, hoping to rip out Booster's heart.

-He battles all of them, but is unsuccessful in killing anyone except a neighbor who complained about the noise from the fight.
+Kord battles all of the heroes, but is unsuccessful in killing anyone except a neighbor who complained about the noise from the fight.
 Jaime and Booster Gold remove Rose and Daniel from the scene and head to a KORD Industries warehouse where one of Kord's hidden bases is located to collect special equipment to fight the Black Lantern.
-Booster Gold discovers that even though the doors were genetically coded, someone had accessed Kord's hidden base a few months before his remains were reanimated.
-However to Booster Gold's knowledge, only two people, had authorization to access it: Booster Gold and Kord himself.
-They then head back, where Kord's corpse battles Booster Gold until he is attacked by a light blast from a gun designed by Kord himself, tuned to simulate the emotional spectrum.
-Separated from the ring, Booster Gold seizes his remains before the ring can reanimate them, takes them into the Time Sphere, and deposits them in a small grave at Vanishing Point Fortress.
+Booster discovers that even though the doors were genetically coded, someone had accessed Kord's hidden base a few months before his remains were reanimated.
+However to Booster's knowledge, only two people, had authorization to access it: Booster Gold and Kord himself.
+Kord corpse battles Booster until he is attacked by a light blast from a gun designed by Kord to access the emotional spectrum.
+Kord is separated from the ring, leaving his body inanimate.
+Booster seizes his remains before the ring can reanimate them, takes them into the Time Sphere, and deposits them in a small grave at the Vanishing Point.

-Brightest Day

-Lord gets restored to life and uses a device to amplify his own mind control powers to erase his own existence from the minds of almost everyone on the planet, and influences the superhero community into believing Ted committed suicide, which enrages Booster Gold, one of the few who could remember Max's existence as Ted's best friend.
-Later, Power Girl remembers Max and exhumes Ted's corpse to have Dick Grayson examine it.
-Dick refuses, still unconvinced about Max's existence but Batman reveal remembering Max as well.
-Batman and Dick examine Ted's body, which finally convinces Dick that Ted was indeed murdered.

-During a battle between the Justice Society of America and Doctor Chaos in the city of Monument Point, Manhunter arrives with a team of heroes meant to help turn the tide in favor of the JSA.
-One of the new heroes introduced is a woman clad in a red version of Ted's Blue Beetle costume, and is shown swinging from what appears to be Ted's trademark Bug.